 In Confidence level, enter the level of confidence for the confidence interval.

 Usually, a confidence level of 95% works well.
-A 95% confidence level indicates that, if you take 100 random samples from the population, the confidence intervals for approximately 95 of the samples will contain the population parameter.
+A 95% confidence level indicates that, if you take 100 random samples from the population, the confidence intervals for approximately 95 of the samples will contain the population difference.

 For a given set of data, a lower confidence level produces a narrower confidence interval, and a higher confidence level produces a wider confidence interval.
 The width of the interval also tends to decrease with larger sample sizes.
 Therefore, you may want to use a confidence level other than 95%, depending on your sample size.

 - If your sample size is small, a 95% confidence interval may be too wide to be useful.
 Using a lower confidence level, such as 90%, produces a narrower interval.
-However, the likelihood that the interval contains the population proportion decreases.
+However, the likelihood that the interval contains the population difference decreases.

 - If your sample size is large, consider using a higher confidence level, such as 99%.
-With a large sample, a 99% confidence level may still produce a reasonably narrow interval, while also increasing the likelihood that the interval contains the population proportion.
+With a large sample, a 99% confidence level may still produce a reasonably narrow interval, while also increasing the likelihood that the interval contains the population difference.